fjpolo/tinyqv-full-peripheral-template/docs/info.md

 ## How to test

 To test the peripheral, you can write to the `APU`'s registers via the `0x00-0x1F` address space to configure individual channels.
 The `0x20` register can be used to set global parameters like `MMC5` mode.
-The output audio samples can be read from registers `0x24` and `0x25`, and the physical audio signals can be monitored on the `PMOD` connector.
+The output audio samples can be read from registers `0x24` and `0x25`.

 `WIP`: `TinyQV` drivers